abedra/dmm/src/encryptdecrypt/README.md

     }
 ```

 First, we encounter our `encrypt()` method.
-This method takes a `byte[]` containing the message we
-wish to encrypt.
-It loads the encryption key, generates the initialization vector, and encrypts
-the message.
-Finally, it packs the initialization vector and the encrypted message together and
-returns it to the caller.
+This method takes a `byte[]` containing the message we wish to encrypt.
+It loads the encryption key, generates the initialization vector, and encrypts the message.
+Finally, it packs the initialization vector and the encrypted message together and returns it to the caller.
 Let's take a look at the supporting methods.
+You will notice that all of the methods in the `Crypto` class are static.
+This is an attempt to avoid instantiating an object that could possibly hold on to data longer than it needs to.
+It is also a generally accepted practice for data that is purely derived.

 ```java
     private static Key loadKey() {